UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-2-basic-io/03-HAL-Clock.md

 ```

 - In STM32, the MCU has introduced an application time base that increments every 1 ms. Using `HAL_GetTick()` returns the time base (in ms) since the mainboard was powered on.
-- You can think of the MCU as holding a stopwatch that starts when the MCU begins running, and `HAL_GetTick()` provides the current reading of this stopwatch.
+- You can think of the MCU as holding a stopwatch that starts when the MCU begins running, and `HAL_GetTick()` is ask the stopwatch what is the counting right now

 ```c
 void HAL_Delay(uint32_t Delay);